Ms Nontsundu Ndonga

 - Process flow Schedule 5A applications

 Applications are also processed in terms of the Bylaw, read with relevant provisions of the uMhlathuze Land Use Scheme.
-Please refer to the following links to access the uMhlathuze Land Use Scheme:
+Please refer to Online Tools for zoning mapping and Quick Menu for the uMhlathuze Land Use Scheme Regulations.